jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The public scare, economic fall, and makeshift plans caused by this pandemic is not a surprise.
 Our society has been getting more in debt, wasteful, surrounded by red-tape, dependent on foreign manufacturing, and micro-managed for years.

-The coronavirus is only exposing problems we've ignored for years.
+The coronavirus is only exposing problems we've ignored for far too long.

 There is no reason to despair.
 Internet Age technology is wondrous.
 There is a golden meadow waiting for us once we decide to upgrade our culture.

-To get to this new world, Main Street needs a new philosophy.
+But, to get to this new world, Main Street needs a new philosophy.

-Here it is.
-Its big lesson is this.
+You're already reading it.
+Techvolution's big lesson is this.
 The middle-class must solve our problems with digital technology now.
 If we don't, we'll soon be suffering something much worse than unhappiness and scary pandemics.
 There's only so much longer we can keep running our civilization on the fumes of Left and Right ideology before our debts explode, or bureaucracies implode, and our bullshit jobs aren't worth working anymore.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GoodDimpledBarbet' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+<a href="https://gfycat.com/ifr/GoodDimpledBarbet" target="_blank" class="button small">Reader</a>

 _We have so many bullshit jobs because we still use Industrial Age culture.
-To make the most of modern technology, we need a new philosophy.
-If we don't evolve soon, we'll end up erased from history like the Soviets._ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4).
+"The West" beat the Soviet Union, and won the Industrial Age.
+But to make the most of modern technology, we need a new philosophy.
+If we don't evolve soon, we'll end up erased from history just like the Soviets._ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4).

 ---